ddmitov/camel-doctor/README.md

 * ``perl5db.pl`` can not work with Camel Doctor on Windows without a small, one-line modification, making the ``$console`` variable undefined - ``$console = "con"`` is replaced by ``undef $console``.
 Tests proved that this minor change does not affect the normal operation of the debugger.
 Without the alteration the debugger is unable to find a console and hangs because the debugger handling ``Qprocess`` class does not use any console from the operating system.
 A patched copy of the debugger placed in a temporary folder is used by Camel Doctor on Windows to avoid manually editing the Perl debugger.

-* The ``PERLDB_OPTS`` environment variable has to be set to ``ReadLine=0`` for the proper operation of the Windows Perl debugger started by Camel Doctor.
+* The ``PERLDB_OPTS`` environment variable has to be set to ``ReadLine=0`` for the proper operation of the Perl debugger started by Camel Doctor on Windows.
 This environment variable is automatically enabled in every Windows built.

 * Camel Doctor Windows builds can not work if the ActiveState Perl Dev Kit graphical debugger is installed because it intercepts all ``perl -d`` calls.